zkmkarlsruhe/language-identification/README.md

 ## Trained Models
 Our trained models can be downloaded from [this location](https://cloud.zkm.de/index.php/s/83LwnXT9xDsyxGf).
 The `AttRnn` model expects 5 seconds of normalized audio sampled at 16kHz and outputs probabilities for Noise, English, French, German and Spanish in this order.

-We hope to soon open up a demo page or a test script for you to run locally or at Google Colaboratory.
+## Demonstration
+If you are only interested in running the trained model then please check out our notebook in the `demo/` folder.
+The notebook was developed to be [run in Google Colab](https://colab.research.google.com/github/zkmkarlsruhe/language-identification/blob/main/demo/LID_demo.ipynb).
+It will guide you through the necessary steps to run the model in your application.

+You can also check out our [OpenFrameworks demonstration](https://git.zkm.de/Hertz-Lab/Research/intelligent-museum/LanguageIdentifier) which utilizes our [ofxTensorFlow2](https://github.com/zkmkarlsruhe/ofxTensorFlow2) addon.

-## Installation
+## Training Setup
-To train a neural network we generally recommend to use a GPU.
+We highly recommend to use a (recent) GPU to train a neural network.

 ### Docker